16 Fun Easter Hat Craft Ideas

 Easter hat designs are limited only by your children’s imagination, but it helps to have a few ideas to get them started.
 Making their own hat is fun and a good way to help them learn about the origins and traditions of the Easter holiday (it’s not just about chocolate!).
 Where does the Easter bunny come from, and what is a rabbit doing delivering eggs?

-While you’re sorting that out, help your little ones hop to it with these cute Easter hat ideas.
-They are a fun way to keep them happy and busy at home.
+While you’re sorting that out, help your little ones hop to it with these cute Easter hat parade ideas.
 For many of our hats, we used elastic for the under-chin strap.
 Poking holes for the strap is easy for an adult with plastic needles.
-Some hats will require a higher degree of skill and more time, while others can be whipped up in 5 minutes.
+Some hats will require a higher degree of skill and more time, while others can be whipped up in 5 minutes; handy if a little someone forgets to mention they have a school parade today

 Style an Egg-tastic Headband